CodeHive-by-Jay/Dataset-Generator-For-CodeHive/README.md

 ### 5. **Federated Learning**
 - Simulate user data from multiple sources for federated learning experiments.

----

 ## **Customization Options**
 - Modify `generate_users.py` to add new fields or customize data types (e.g., phone numbers, addresses).
 - Extend the project to include datasets for specific domains (e.g., healthcare, finance).
 - Add scripts for generating time-series or categorical data.

----

-## **Next Steps**
-1. Automate dataset generation for AI pipelines.
-2. Introduce noise and outliers to test model robustness.
-3. Create a GUI for non-technical users to interact with the generator.

----

 ## **Dependencies**
 - `Python 3.7+`